“Here's the guest room!"

 “My condolences.”

-"Knowing that's how things turned out, it's impossible not to regret it.
+“It's impossible not to regret sending them, knowing that's how things turned out.
 But like you said, it would have been silly to go there in a pillar boat.
-They couldn't have predicted the cryoeruption.
-There was nothing they could have done, I guess... that's " Terra cut her sentence short and smiled at Diode, who looked even gloomier than she did.
-"So, I'm just happy that someone else is here now.
-Really, there's no need to hold yourself back, okay?"
+They couldn't have predicted a cryoeruption.
+There was nothing they could do, I guess...
+That's " Terra cut her sentence short and smiled at Diode, who looked even more downcast than she did.
+"So, I'm just happy someone else is here now.
+Really, there's no need to hold yourself back, okay?”

-"Why?
-I'm still currently unmarried?"
+“Why?
+I'm still unmarried.”

-"Well, yes, but–" Diode took a sip of her hot cocoa-like, then whispered.
-"Aren't you going to try getting married again?"
+“Well, yes, but–” Diode took a sip of her hot cocoa-like, then whispered, “Aren't you going to try getting married again?”

 “Ugh.”
 Terra's face stiffened reflexively.
 “That's... probably the kind of person they'll be.”

-"Uh, Terra-san."
-Diode brought her knees together and straightened her back.
-"I'd like you to clear something up for me if I'm going to stay here"
+“Uh, Terra-san,” Diode said, bringing her knees together and sitting up.
+“If I'm going to stay here, I'd like you to clear something up for me.”

 “What's that?”